devAlphaSystem/Alpha-System-Skopos/docs/dashboard_guide.md

 On a website-specific dashboard, **click on any report card** (e.g., "Top Pages") to open a "Detail Drawer."
 This provides a complete, searchable, and sortable list of all items in that category.

-### Viewing Item Details (Errors & Events)
+### Viewing Item Details (Errors, Events & Geo)

-When viewing the detail drawer for "Top JS Errors" or "Custom Events," you can go one level deeper.
+When viewing the detail drawer for "Top JS Errors," "Custom Events," or "Visitors by Country," you can go one level deeper.
 -   **JS Errors:** Click an error row to open a second drawer displaying the full **stack trace** for debugging.
 -   **Custom Events:** If an event has custom data (indicated by an info icon), click the row to see the unique `eventData` payloads that were sent for that event.
+-   **Geo Drilldown:** Selecting a country opens a second drawer with detailed state/province counts and percentages.

 ## Managing Websites